 Observations as a youth, I’m convinced, laid a foundation for my obligation as a history researcher, trust information only after you take the necessary time to verify it.

 Like Fries, I knew nothing of central Florida’s rich history when I arrived, but wanted to discover as much as possible about my new home.
 My curiosity however did not focus on such history as the 1950s Tee-Pee motel on the "Trail", but rather how Orlando really came to be.
 Why was the town established at its most unusual location?
 Who named Lake Ivanhoe and why?
 Was the daughter of Anheuser Busch’s beer empire really central Florida’s Duchess of Castelluccia?

-The last half of the 19th century was a fascinating period in the story of central Florida, a time and place often described as an American Paradise, and the period of during which my research and writing centers.
-This was a time of amazing people who endured remarkable triumphs and tragedies.
+The last half of the 19th century was a fascinating period in the story of central Florida, a time and place often described as an American Paradise, and the period during which my research and writing centers.
+This was a time of amazing people - men and women - who endured remarkable triumphs and tragedies.

 Central Florida history by Richard Lee Cronin

 Florida’s Indian River Duchess (EBook);

 Seven Honorable Floridians (EBook)

 The Rutland Mule Matter; A Civil War Novel (2015)